patrickfav/bcrypt/README.md

 ### Performance

-Compared to 2 other implementations in Java they all compare pretty well.
+Compared to two other implementations in Java they all compare pretty well.
 Using the simple micro benchmark in this repo (see `BcryptMicroBenchmark`), I got the following results with a Intel Core i7-7700K, Win 10, Java 8 (172):